vatpac-technology/sops/docs/2607-update/index.md

 Bankstown (YSBK) is located between YSWS and YSSY, and the new controlled airspace in the area has led to profound changes to operations at the airport.

 - The Bankstown CTR has grown in size, and now adjoins newly introduced Class D airspace beneath the Class C steps in the SY TMA.
 This airspace will be controlled by SBA (*'Bankstown Approach'*), a SY TCU position.
-- All VFR movements should now be conducted via a newly introducted coded clearances.
+- All VFR movements should now be conducted via newly introduced coded clearances.
 These coded clearances give specific routes for aircraft to follow as they transit SBA airspace.
 - A new set of SIDs have been introduced to facilitate IFR departures.

 Please see the **[Upcoming Bankstown (YSBK) SOPs](./Bankstown)** for full details about aerodrome operations.